Hotels near Athens Central Station

 Frequently asked questions

-Are there luggage storage facilities at Athens Central Station?
+Are there hotels close to Athens Central Station?

-What amenities are available at Athens Central Station?
+What facilities are available inside Athens Central Station?